SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 > Remember to archive before exiting the application if you want an audit trail of the previous updates.

 ## 5. How-to
-Step 1: Once authenticated to start using the Microsoft Teams Phone Software Updater, we must first select a text file that contains one or more TeamworkDeviceIds by selecting option **3.
-Select file**.
+**Step 1:** Once authenticated to start using the Microsoft Teams Phone Software Updater, we must first select a text file that contains one or more TeamworkDeviceIds by selecting option **3.
+Select file**.<br/>

-        then you will be prompted for user input.<br/>
+You will then be prompted for user input.<br/>

          Are you sure you want to load a new file?
 [Y] Yes [N] No: Y

 > [!NOTE]
 > Inputting [N] No or left blank will return you back to the main menu.

-        Enter a site name or code: e.g., LDNOffice.
+        Enter a site name or code: LDNOffice.

 > [!NOTE]
 > Please omit the use of spaces in the site name or code.<br/>

-Navigate and select the text file you want to use.<br/>
+Then navigate and select the text file you want to use.<br/>

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/notepad.png" width="350" height="250">